Case Converter

 Paste your text, choose a case—UPPERCASE, lowercase, Sentence case, Title Case, camelCase, PascalCase, snake_case, kebab-case, or CONSTANT_CASE, plus alternating and inverse—then copy the result.
 Everything runs instantly in your browser; nothing is uploaded or stored.

-Under the hood, it’s a flexible text case converter: perfect for quick jobs like turning ALL CAPS into lowercase, polishing titles into Title Case, or switching developer-friendly formats such as camelCase, PascalCase, snake_case, kebab-case, and CONSTANT_CASE.
-No signup, no clutter—just a focused, free case converter that runs in your browser.
+Under the hood, it’s a flexible online case converter: perfect for quick jobs like turning ALL CAPS into lowercase, polishing titles into Title Case, or switching developer-friendly formats such as PascalCase and CONSTANT_CASE.
+No signup, no clutter — just a focused, free converter that runs in your browser.

-Convert text to the exact case you need
+Convert text to any case format instantly

 • UPPERCASE / lowercase — turn shouty text into calm lowercase, or normalize blocks of copy with a single click.